zyesnazarov/Financials_ETL_pipeline/README.md

 This project demonstrates a financial data engineering pipeline that extracts, processes, and transforms financial data from Yahoo Finance using modern cloud and big data technologies.
 The pipeline automates data collection, storage, transformation, and analysis using Apache Airflow, Azure Blob Storage, Apache Spark, and Databricks.

+## Usage

+- The pipeline automatically scrapes and processes financial data at scheduled intervals.
+- Transformed data is stored in a structured format for easy querying.
+- Use Databricks and SQL to analyze financial reports
+- The data is used by the valuation team in their day to day operating activity required for valuation purposes
+- This solution saves a lot of time for a valuation team, since the most recent information is always available and properly structured based on the requirements.

 ## Architecture

 Technologies Used